lukevanhorn/bingtracktool/README.md

 ##Server

-This uses a very simple native node.js webserver I developed of other projects.
-It works incredibly well with Azure web apps.
+This uses a very simple native node.js webserver I developed for a simple way to serve files, basic route handling, upload and downlaod.
+I find it works very well with Azure web apps.

 ## Setup: